Cauchy convergence in V-normed categories: Introduction

+In Section 9 we present the key element of our study of $\V$-normed categories, understood to be enriched in the monoidal-closed category $\Setss{\V}$, and prove that its presheaf categories are Cauchy cocomplete, under a couple of alternative mild conditions on the quantale $\V$.
+(Theorem \ref{d:thm:1}).
+As indicated above, these are the functor categories $[\ncatX,\nSetss{\V}]$ of $\V$-normed functors of a small $\V$-normed category $\ncatX$ into the $\V$-normed category $\nSetss{\V}$ associated with $\Setss{\V}$.
+As shown in the appended Section 15, the two alternative conditions on $\V$ are logically independent, but we are actually not aware of any quantale for which $\nSetss{\V}$ fails to be Cauchy cocomplete.

-In Sections 5 and 6, introducing the key notions of {\em Cauchy sequence} and of {\em normed convergence} of a sequence in a $\V$-normed category, we tighten the corresponding definitions as proposed by Kubi\'{s} \cite{Kubis17} in the context of $\V=\mathcal R_+$, in such a way that, unlike in Kubi\'{s}'s work, normed colimits become unique and conform with the enriched setting.
-This allows us to prove in Sections 11-13 the central general theorems of this paper, under two very weak alternative assumptions on the ambient quantale $\V$, the status of which we discuss further in the appended Section 15.
-Hence, first we show that the normed category of $(\nSetss{V})$-valued presheaves of a $\V$-normed category $\ncatX$ is {\em Cauchy cocomplete}\footnote{The term, or its dual, is not to be confused with Cauchy completeness in the sense of idempotent completeness; see Corollary \ref{ordcatCauchycomplete} and the footnote there.}, {\em i.e.}, that all of its Cauchy sequences have a normed colimit.
-Then we exhibit the normed colimits as {\em weighted} colimits in the sense of enriched category theory, and finally we invoke the machinery developed by Albert, Kelly and Schmitt \cite{AK88, KS05} to show the existence of a Cauchy cocompletion of $\ncatX$ belonging to the same universe as the given normed category $\ncatX$.
-Unlike these results, it is easy to see that our notions lead to known concepts and outcomes when applied to individual (Lawvere) metric spaces seen as small normed categories; see in particular \cite{BBR98, Vickers05, HofmannTholen10, HofmannReis13}.
+Then, in Sections 10 and 11, we exhibit our normed colimits as {\em weighted} colimits in the sense of enriched category theory, and invoke the machinery developed by Albert, Kelly and Schmitt \cite{AK88, KS05} to show the existence of a Cauchy cocompletion of $\ncatX$ belonging to the same universe as the given $\V$-normed category $\ncatX$.
+Unlike these results, it is easy to see that our notions lead to known concepts and outcomes, for instance when applied to individual (Lawvere) metric spaces seen as small normed categories; see in particular \cite{BBR98, Vickers05, HofmannTholen10, HofmannReis13}.
 We leave to future work the question whether the methods used in these and other papers may be generalized to produce a more direct construction of the Cauchy cocompletion of a normed category than the one presented here.

-Our discussion of norms for categories of normed vector spaces and of metric spaces does not require any advanced categorical tools and can be read independently from the abstract completion theory.
-We therefore present it earlier (in Sections 8 and 9), even though matters are not as straightforward as one may have hoped.
-Consider the sequence of normed vector spaces